ucla-pls/pldi21-artifact/README.md

    [webpage](https://nixos.org/download.html#nixos-virtualbox) the container needs atleast 8 Gb of RAM and 50 Gb of storage.

-4. Finally we have created a virtual box, from the virual box above, where we are sure that everything have been setup correctly.
+4. Finally we have created a virtual box, from the virtual box above, where we are sure that everything have been setup correctly, and the cache is loaded.

+   - username: demo.
-   Username: demo, password: demo.
+   - password: demo.
+   - uses 34 Gb on your disk.

+### Steps taken to

 ### Cache (Optional, And done if you choose option 4.).